SoftHu/tos_avg/En/Yoni.md

 Start -->1775422849479694[<b>Speaker 👉 Yoni:</b>
 \n-]
 Start -->1775422849479698[<b>Speaker 👉 Yoni:</b>
-\nI'm going to see Seabert to talk about the new Animetal track!
-Did you hear it?
-Wanna join us?]
+\nI'm going to see &lbrace;npc.4207&rbrace; to talk about the new Animetal track!]
 Start -->1775422849479702[<b>Speaker 👉 Yoni:</b>
 \nWhere do you think is the best place to go to get inspiration for song lyrics?]
 Start -->1775422849479706[<b>Speaker 👉 Yoni:</b>
-\nI'd love to stay and chat but Kababa has summoned me!
+\nI'd love to stay and chat but &lbrace;npc.4223&rbrace; has summoned me!
 Sorry!]
 Start -->1775422849479710[<b>Speaker 👉 Yoni:</b>
-\nSo, if I get an extra Animetal ticket, would you like to come?]
+\nI'm sure the Animetal concert will be sold out - I hope I can get a ticket!]
 Start -->1775422849479714[<b>Speaker 👉 Yoni:</b>
-\nKon told me you were watching Animetal on the TV!
-You like them, don't you?]
+\nThe TV is such an important invention for performers like myself!]
 Start -->1775422849479718[<b>Speaker 👉 Yoni:</b>
 \nYou're coming to watch me tonight!
 Thank you!
 I'll do something extra special for you!]
 Start -->1775422849479722[<b>Speaker 👉 Yoni:</b>